sdiehl/wiwinwlh/tutorial.md

 ```

 Core from GHC is roughly human readable, but it's helpful to look at simple human written examples to get the
 hang of what's going on.
-Of important note is that the Λ and λ for type-level and value-level lambda
-abstraction are represented by the same symbol (``\``) in core, which is a simplifying detail of the GHC's
-implementation but a source of some confusion when starting.

 ```haskell
 id :: a -> a